DarshanN1/minecraftly/README.md

   As an alternative of Mojang's Minecraft Realms, if you install Minecraftly in your server, then each of your player will have his/her own server, accessible via (player's MC username).(your domain name).com

 #Contributing
-  Minecraftly is licensed under the GNU Public License version 3, and we welcome anybody to fork and submit a Pull Request back with their changes, and if you want to join as a permanent member we can add you to the team.
+  Minecraftly is licensed under the GNU General Public License version 3 (GNU GPLv3), and we welcome anybody to fork and submit a Pull Request back with their changes, and if you want to join as a permanent member we can add you to the team.

   This is a "copyleft" license, which means if you publish the modified work as your own, you must open source it as well.
 It benefits the educational purpose of the software and helps everyone build better software that work on both traditional and cloud infrastructure.